DanNegrut/ME759/2021Spring/FAQ/BestPractices/cpp_templates.md

 ```
 The C++ compiler will automatically select the version of `abs` that matches the input argument, but that still requires the library developer to create three implementations of `abs`.
 It would be much more convenient if the `abs` function could be _written_ generically as well...

+### Templates

-Enter C++ Templates: templates are a way to define a function or class using a generic placeholder type.
+C++ Templates are a way to define a function or class using a generic placeholder type.
 ```c++
 template <typename SomeType>
 SomeType abs(SomeType val) {